What`s new in breast cancer research?

 Targeted therapies are a group of newer drugs that take advantage of gene changes in cells that cause cancer.

-Drugs that target HER2: Three drugs approved for use target excess HER2 protein: trastuzumab (Herceptin) and lapatinib (Tykerb), and pertuzumab (Perjeta).
+Drugs that target HER2: A number of drugs are approved to target excess HER2 protein.
 Studies are being done to see how best to use these in treating early breast cancer.
 Other drugs that target the HER2 protein are being tested in clinical trials.
 Researchers are also looking at using a vaccine to target the HER2 protein.